Sher-Chowdhury/codingbee_docs/categories/kubernetes/13_ingress/ingress.md

 svc-clusterip-nginx   ClusterIP   10.101.250.15   <none>        5000/TCP   11s     component=nginx_webserver
 ```

 These deployments and ClusterIP objects are stuff we've covered before, so there's nothing new here.
-It's the next part that's new, which is that we create the .
+It's the next part that's new, which is that we create the Ingress object:

 ```yaml